karthik192000/resilient-payments-demo/README.md

 ## 📘 API Documentation

-The `payments-api` module exposes a RESTful API to initiate and reconcile payments.
+The `payments-api` and `payments-switch`' modules expose  RESTful API(s) to initiate and reconcile and retrieve payment transactions.
 All endpoints are documented and testable through **Swagger UI**.

 ---